wp-plugins/knews/readme.txt

 * Solved automation newsletter bug: now you can set again the every amount of time value on admin side
 * Solved: PHP Error on SMTP test while test fails

-= 1.6.7 =
-* Improvements on submit script:
-- solved double submit bug after submit error
-- PHP timeout error proof (really)
-- reset smtp after email send error
-- wait after 5 consecutive email send error

-= 1.6.6 =
-* Solved an stupid bug: the Knews preferences was deleted when you do an scanning blacklist (Now safe).
-- This bug was introduced on 1.6.5.
-Sorry guys!!!

-= 1.6.5 =
-* 591 domain blacklist added (keep mailing lists clean) from: https://github.com/martenson/disposable-email-domains
-* Clean scanning blacklist tool added for current subscribers
-* Automated newsletter creation timeout error proof
-* Open newsletter detection for users without tracking pixel configured
-* Reliable email submit script (it will restart at the same point if some error like PHP timeout break the script)
-* Spaces in emails bug solved (on import, subscription and manual creation and edition)
-* Solved newsletter display over home page in some WP installations

-= 1.6.4 =
-* Added a quick status check pane on submit newsletter screen
-* Support for %the_content_1% ... %the_content_n% in custom newsletter
-* You can add your custom speed in wp-config.php file: define ('KNEWS_CUSTOM_SPEED', x); //where x is emails sent every 10 minutes
-* Solved bug on multistep import: some users experienced fail in large files
-* Solved bug on admin submits screen pagination
-* Solved: In manual post insertion, it shows ALL articles, even those which are in trash.
-* In mailing lists, now count the total users well
-* Solved PHP warnings about temporary text file deletion (lockfile.txt and lockfile2.txt)
-* Minor bugs solved